ilfarhanahmed/FMG_Python/Configuration_Retrieve_Automation/readme.md

-# FortiManager Configuration Retrieval Automation
+# FortiManager Retrieve Configuration Automation

 A professional, interactive Python utility designed to automate the **Retrieve Config** process for FortiGate devices managed by FortiManager.
 This tool replaces manual Postman execution with a streamlined, terminal-based experience featuring real-time task monitoring.